 |Page top Previous Homepage Next||

-A donut chart is essentially a Pie Chart with an area of the center cut out.
+A donut chart is essentially a Pie Chart with an area of the centre cut out.

-A Donut Chart partly addresses this problem by de-emphasising the use of area, to make the viewer focus more on the changes in overall values.
-You are focused on reading the length of the arcs, rather then comparing the proportions between slices.
+A Donut Chart somewhat remedies this problem by de-emphasizing the use of the area.
+Instead, readers focus more on reading the length of the arcs, rather than comparing the proportions between slices.